How to Homeschool

 Plan Your Start & End Dates

-During your time off period, take a day or 2 to plan out the tentative start & end dates for your upcoming school year.
+During your time off, simply take a day or 2 to plan out the tentative start & end dates for your upcoming school year.
 This doesn’t have to take long and I highly suggest starting this process after you’ve taken at least a full week to practice some self care and recoup from the current school year!

 Life’s short.
 Don’t spend it stressing out and pushing self care to the back burner!